While you are getting ready for your next cruise holiday we are here to do all we can to make sure you have an enjoyable trip.

 This is a free service, and after completion, you will receive a QR code via email.
 You can print this out or show it on your phone as proof of completion.

-When the UK leaves the EU on 31st December 2020, the passport requirements for travel will change.
+When the UK left the EU on 31st December 2020, the passport requirements for travel changed.
 It is essential that you check the new requirements and ensure your passport is valid for travel.

 Travel after 1st January 2021

-When the UK leaves the EU there are some extra steps you will need to take to be ready for your trip.
+Now that the UK has left the EU, there are some extra steps you will need to take to be ready for your trip.

 Check to see if your passport will still be valid.
 If you have a British passport, You should have at least 6 months left on your UK passport and it needs to be less than 10 years old, or you may not be able to travel.

 You can use the Government’s passport checker to see if you need to renew your passport.
 The UK Government has also provided full details of the new requirements.
 Please ensure you check these details in full at https://www.gov.uk/guidance/passport-rules-for-travel-to-europe-from-1-january-2021

 The European Health Insurance Card may not be valid from 1st January 2021.
 You will need to take out comprehensive travel insurance with sufficient healthcare cover, including cover for existing medical conditions and any activities you plan to do.